Fran Lebowitz: Early career

-After being expelled from high school, Lebowitz earned her certificate of high school equivalency.
-When she was 18, her parents sent her to live with her aunt in Poughkeepsie, New York.
-She stayed for six months, and then in 1969 moved to New York City.
+In 1969, Lebowitz moved to New York City.
 Her father agreed to pay for her first two months in the city on the condition that she live at the women's-only Martha Washington Hotel.
 She then stayed with friends in New York apartments and Boston college dormitories, surviving by writing papers for students.
-At age 20, she rented a West Village apartment.
-To support herself, she worked as a cleaner, chauffeur, taxi driver and pornography writer.
-Lebowitz refused to wait tables because she claimed that sexual intercourse with the manager was a prerequisite for hiring at many restaurants and that she "can't smile at people for money".
+At age 20, she rented a one-bedroom apartment in the West Village.